 Skunks are gentle animals who tend to be nocturnal, but are sometimes out during the day.
 They have a tough time living in our suburban and urban landscape.
-Because of their extreme-nearsightedness, they are prone to falling into uncovered window-wells and other similar pit-like perils from which they are unable to escape because of their limited agility.
-It's well known that skunks have a noxious-smelling spray that they use to defend themselves, but it is not well known that they can't "re-load" quickly and that they will not spray unless they feel really threatened.
+Because of their extreme nearsightedness, they are prone to falling into uncovered window wells and other similar pit-like perils.
+Then they are unable to escape because of their limited agility.
+It's well known that skunks have a noxious-smelling spray that they use to defend themselves, but it is not well known that they can't "reload" quickly and that they will not spray unless they feel really threatened.
 So before escalating to this drastic option, they will stamp their front feet as a warning, giving you ample opportunity to back off.
 Skunks are extremely beneficial creatures, and their important ecological role is often overlooked because of myth and stigma surrounding their spraying abilities.
 They provide free pest control by eating everything people don't like, bugs, mice and baby rats included.

 Skunk Seen in Daytime

 This by itself is not cause for alarm.
 Skunks are sometimes active by day when people leave out pet food or when the skunks have hungry young to feed.
-See if the skunk is acting strangely-is it circling, dragging itself, acting injured or unusually aggressive?
-If yes, contact your local animal control.
+Note if the skunk is acting strangely: Is it circling, dragging itself, acting injured or acting unusually aggressively?
+If yes, contact your local animal control agency.

-Adult Skunk Following People, Disoriented, Falling Down, Circling or Acting Aggressive
+Adult Skunk Following People, Disoriented, Falling Down, Circling or Acting Aggressively

-Call your local animal control to assess and handle the situation.
+Call your local animal control agency to assess and handle the situation.

 Dog Sprayed by Skunk